 Financial means were always lacking, but fortunately God himself seems to have decided to intervene (or so the Catholics want us to believe).
 On 29 June 1585, a sick woman was miraculously cured when an icon known as the Madonna del Latte was shown to her on the nearby Piazza della Vetra.
 Afterwards, offerings from worshippers started pouring in and this provided a solid financial basis for continuing the rebuilding project.
 Nevertheless, the new dome was only completed in 1619.
 The Madonna del Latte was moved to the San Lorenzo’s high altar in 1626 by Federico Borromeo, Carlo Borromeo’s cousin and archbishop of Milan from 1595 until 1631.

 The church was given a new facade in 1894.
 It is the work of the architect Cesare Nava (1861-1933).
 A statue of Constantine the Great was placed on the courtyard in front of the church in the 1930s (see the image above).
-This is of course a reference to the famous “Edict of Milan” of 313 between Constantine and Licinius, which gave the Christian religion an official status in the Empire.
+This is of course a reference to the famous “Edict of Milan” of 313, an agreement between the emperors Constantine and Licinius which gave the Christian religion an official status in the Empire.
 The statue is a copy of one that can be found in the San Giovanni in Laterano in Rome.
 The San Lorenzo is sometimes called “San Lorenzo alle Colonne”.
 This refers to the sixteen Corinthian columns that have been set up on the west side of the courtyard (see the image above).
 The origin of the columns is unknown.
 They may have been taken from public baths, from a temple or from a villa.
 The columns were moved to their current location in the late fourth or early fifth century.

 The San Lorenzo has been described as “a double-shelled tetraconch (the central core has four exedrae)” (Mauskopf Deliyannis 2010).
 There were four towers on the four corners of the central building.
 These are still there, although the current towers are medieval additions and at least one has been turned into a Romanesque campanile.
 The interior of the church is very sober nowadays, but it must have been decorated with marble and mosaics once.
 All of these are gone, possibly the result of the disasters that have hit this church since the eleventh century, combined with the Baroque makeover that the church received later.
 Traces of frescoes can be seen on the walls of the church, some in a very bad state.
 These frescoes seem to have been added during the renovations of the twelfth and thirteenth century, judging by the style.
 A pipe organ can be found on the face of the matronaeum, the gallery intedend for those who did not want to or were not allowed to attend mass in the nave below.